 Lavender is proven to have an antiseptic and healing property, and to have beneficial effects against premenstrual syndrome.
 Effective against acne, eczema, spots, abscesses, dermatitis, burns, sunburn, insect bites and chilblains, it also helps in fighting bronchitis, flu, fever, vomiting, rheumatism, headaches, earaches, tension, depression, palpitations, dizziness, vertigo and stress based pains.
 Lavender is also a good natural antibacterial and helps treating inflammation and soothing pain.
 According to tradition, lavender increases positive energy and is considered a good luck charm as well as having aphrodisiac and, according to some studies, arousing effects!

 In a number of small studies, elderly psychiatric patients have been shown to sleep better and be more alert during the day when their sleep medication is replaced with lavender oil either dropped on their pillows, or placed in a diffuser on the ward.
 To help to induce sleep, put 3 or 4 drops of lavender oil on your pillow.
-For babies, add 1 drop of lavender oil & geranium oil in carrier oil and massage into a babies back or add a few drops in the bath or a gentle massage into the back or feet to promote a restful sleep.
+Adults as well as babies and children, will find the Sleepy Lavender Massage and Bath Oil a perfect addition to the bedtime routine: try a few drops in the bath or a gentle massage into the back or feet to promote a restful sleep.

 These annoying little insects all hate the smell of lavender.
 Lavender oil is also a terrific remedy for insect bites, soothing itching & inflammation.
 To keep moths off your clothes, hang lavender sachet bags or a lavender pot-pourri bag on you coat hangers or keep them among your sweaters and refresh them with a drop or two of lavender oil from time to time.

 Lavender is one of several essential oils that aromatherapists recommend for inhalations.
 To relieve sinusitis, add two drops of lavender & thyme oil to a bowl of near-steaming water and inhale slowly and deeply, with a towel over your head & bowl.